marcoguerri/marcoguerri.github.io/_posts/2016-03-20-cathedralandbazaar.markdown

 Lisp.
 In <b>1969, ARPANET</b> was
 launched, the first packet switched network consisting of  universities and research institutes.
-In the same year, Ken Thomson and Dennis Ritchie (who had been working on Multics for Bell Labs), wrote Unix.
+In the same year, Ken Thomson and Dennis Ritchie (who had been working on Multics for Bell Labs at AT&T), wrote Unix.
 The C Language was specifically created for use under Unix (and to write Unix itself!).
 Workhorse machines of early Unix culture where the <b>PDP-11</b>
 and <b>VAX</b>.
 At the beginning of the '80s, the three main cultures on the scene were: